ChrEbert/KeepAndTrack/README.md

 $updQuery="Update KuT_Id Set Id=".$newId."
 Where Id_Name='curId'";
 $quer2_updateId=mysqli_query($db,$updQuery);
 ```
 As seen above, the queries are defined in a string as input for the relevant PHP-SQL-command.
 Since the whole table _KuT_Id_ is selected, the __mysqli_fetch_object__ command is used to write all data in an object(although there is only one dataset of the last Id in this case).
+There are also some commands to check, wether the dql query worked, which have no high relevance for the concept as a whole, so that the description is not necessary at this point.

+With fetching the old Id and generate the new, the text-data for the database is complete.
+The values can by written (inserted) in the table _KuT_Items_:

 ### The Front End/ Data-Retrieving Part will be coming soon, when finished the first Part